 A 32 bed Mental Health Unit operates in the Special Management Unit.
 Mental Health Services assure assessment and treatment planning for all prisoners with major mental illnesses or behavioral disorders.
 Treatment may include medication management, supportive counseling, cognitive-behavioral psychotherapy, group therapy, and discharge planning.
 Mental Health Workers collaborate with security and medical personnel, as well as community agencies to provide consistency and continuity of patient-prisoner care and treatment.
 Substance abuse services are provided by licensed alcohol and drug counselors.
-Services include the DSAT (Differential Substance Abuse Treatment), education programs and AA.
+Services include Differential Substance Abuse Treatment (DSAT), education programs and Alcoholics Anonymous.
 Case management services are provided to all prisoners.
 Staff develop an Individual Case Plan and monitor compliance.
 They also act as advocates and serve on their unit's multi-disciplinary Unit Team.
 For prisoners nearing release, the workers focus on community resources and re-entry programs.
-They frequently play a role in defusing potentially disruptive situations and provide a more stable environment.
+They frequently play a role in defusing potentially disruptive situations and provide

 Educational programs at the prison include literacy and remedial reading with individual instruction.
-GED or High School diplomas are offered through the prison teachers and a "live" college program through a grant.
-ITV college courses are also available through the UMA Thomaston Center.
-Typing, computer, music, literature, writing, art, horticulture, a Long Distance Dad's program and languages provide additional choices.
+GED or high school diplomas are offered through prison teachers and a "live" college program through a grant.
+Interactive Television college courses are also available through the University of Maine at Augusta Thomaston Center.
+Typing, computer science, music, literature, writing, art, horticulture, a Long Distance Dad's program and languages provide additional choices.
 Religious services are provided by ordained clergy who support a varied faith group base.
 In addition, recreational programs available to all prisoners include basketball, softball, soccer, pool and physical fitness.